 7. Girl Meets Boy, by Ali Smith

 For something a bit different, try Ali Smith’s novella, Girl Meets Boy.
 It’s a contemporary update of the genderbending myth of Iphis, a girl raised as a boy who is eventually transformed into a man.
 Smith’s version takes us to modern day Inverness, Scotland, where Anthea (girl) meets Robin (maybe a boy?).
 They fall in love and team up for a career as protest artists to the consternation of Anthea’s straight-laced sister, Imogen.
-Girl Meets Boy is a playful exploration of gender and identity politics.
+Girl Meets Boy is a playful exploration of gender and identity politics, and its essential queerness will appeal to fans of The Song of Achilles.
 Fluidity and change are key themes, both in terms of identity and social activism.
 Serious messages about water politics and LGBTQ+ and women’s rights underpin the generally lighthearted tone.
 It’s beautifully written with word play galore and long, lyrical run-on sentences that read like poetry.

 8. For The Winner, by Emily Hauser